Relationship among a Company’s I ...

-Weaknesses in corporate governance practices and stakeholder management processes expose a company and its stakeholders to several risks.
-On the contrary, effective corporate governance and stakeholder management practices can benefit a company’s stakeholders.
+Weaknesses in corporate governance practices and poor stakeholder management processes expose a company and its stakeholders to several risks.
+On the contrary, effective corporate governance practices and strong stakeholder management processes can benefit a company’s stakeholders.

 Adopting effective rules and implementing acceptable control is critical in corporate governance.
 It breeds stronger business connections, operational efficiency, improved control procedures, and improved financial performance.

-Employees are aware of their obligations in organizations that practice effective governance.
-This is because there is clarity regarding the delegation of authority and reporting lines in such organizations.
-Decision-making is easier in such organizations, and managers have the autonomy to seize opportunities.
+Employees of organizations that practice effective governance are aware of their obligations because there is clarity regarding the delegation of authority and reporting lines in such organizations, making decision making easier and affording the managers the flexibility of responding to arising opportunities and challenges.

 A company with compliance issues may be subject to legal, regulatory, or reputational concerns, including litigation for contract violations and government or regulatory investigations.
-These risks might cause the company to incur expensive penalties besides reputation damage.
+These risks might cause the company to incur expensive penalties and might damage the company’s reputation.

 Poor corporate governance can impact a corporation’s financial condition and result in inferior handling of creditors’ interests.
 This can make it difficult for a firm to repay its debts, and failure to settle debts can lead to default and bankruptcy.